 2015 Estate Cabernet Sauvignon

-Less than 200 cases were produced of our Estate Cabernet in 2014.
+Less than 75 cases were produced of our Estate Cabernet in 2015.
 It was aged in new French oak barrels for just over two years and then bottle aged for several months before release.
-We released it a little younger than we typically do with our estate wines (we were sold out of everything!), so don't hesitate to lay this one down for a few months- or years!
+Spring storms reduced our yield far below average, so if you like this vintage, make sure to stock up while it lasts.

 This wine is bursting with black cherry and baked raspberry highlighted by a bright blood orange note.
 It has a faint spicy, clove aroma complemented by a chocolatey texture.
 Ripe, bold tannins create a decadent mouthfeel and long finish.
-Though we expect it to peak around 2021, that doesn't mean we don't love it now!
+Though we expect it to peak around 2022, that doesn't mean we don't love it now!
 Especially with the right pairing.
-Plus it will sell out long before then, so you have to plan ahead!

 This is a hearty wine that deserves a hearty pairing.
 Try it with braised short ribs or beef tenderloin (especially with a fruit-based sauce, like blackberry!) if you're looking for a full, rich meal that's sure to impress.
 Or, if you're on the hunt for simpler fare; meatballs, sharp cheddar or aged Gouda make excellent matches.